hipe/tmx/lib/skylab/cull/doc/issues/001-the-entity-narrative.md

-in [cu]  (as elsewhere) an entity encapsulates a collection of actual properties. but let's set aside any preconceptions of what we think this term "entity" means means and reapproach it anew for [cu]:
+in [cu]  (as elsewhere) an entity encapsulates a collection of actual properties. but let's set aside any preconceptions of what we think this term "entity" means and reapproach it anew for [cu]:

 the shortest reasonable synopsis of this whole document is: